‘Incomprehension’ at death of young man in Dundalk crash, mourners told

 Alan McCluskey, 23, was one of the five young people who died in a car crash in Co Louth at the weekend.

+Mourners were told that there is “incomprehension” at the death of Alan McCluskey, 23, from Drumconrath, who was a “caring” friend.

-A group of friends were travelling in a Volkswagen Golf to Dundalk for a night out on Saturday when the car crashed.
+Alan was one of a group of friends who were travelling in a Volkswagen Golf to Dundalk for a night out on Saturday when the car crashed.

-Alan McCluskey, 23, from Drumconrath in Co Meath and his girlfriend Chloe McGee, 23, from Carrickmacross in Co Monaghan were among those travelling in the car who were killed.

-Their friends Dylan Commins, 23, from Ardee in Co Louth; Shay Duffy, 21, from Carrickmacross in Co Monaghan; and Chloe Hipson, 21, from Bellshill, Lanarkshire, Scotland also died.
+Alan and his girlfriend Chloe McGee, 23, from Carrickmacross in Co Monaghan, and their friends Dylan Commins, 23, from Ardee in Co Louth; Shay Duffy, 21, from Carrickmacross in Co Monaghan; and Chloe Hipson, 21, from Bellshill, Lanarkshire, Scotland were killed in the crash.

-Mourners were told that there is “incomprehension” at the death of Alan, who was a “caring” friend and farm worker.

-Ahead of his funeral on Friday, dozens of tractors lined the main street of Drumconrath and crowds gathered along the streets of the village.
+Ahead of Alan’s funeral on Friday morning, dozens of tractors lined the main street of Drumconrath and crowds gathered along the streets of the village.

-Family members placed their hands on the wooden coffin, bearing a yellow sign with Alan’s name on it, as it was carried into the packed church.
+Alan’s sisters and parents placed their hands on the wooden coffin, bearing a yellow licence plate with Alan’s name on it, as it was carried into the packed church.

-Irish President Catherine Connolly and several local politicians were among the mourners at Peter and Paul’s Church.
+Irish President Catherine Connolly was among the mourners at Peter and Paul’s Church and shook hands with Alan’s parents and three sisters.

-Local parish priest Father Finian Connaughton told mourners that he was holding a baptism ceremony in the church as the “horrible news” of the crash was breaking last Sunday.
+Local parish priest Father Finian Connaughton told mourners that he was holding a little ceremony in the church when the “horrible news” of the crash was breaking last Sunday.

 He said that he baptised Alan, and was there for his first communion and confirmation.